vespakoen/docs/auth/config.md

 Most interactive applications have the ability for users to login and logout.
 Obvious, right?
 Laravel provides a simple class to help you validate user credentials and retrieve information about the current user of your application.

 To get started, let's look over the **application/config/auth.php** file.
 The authentication configuration contains three functions: **user**, **attempt**, and **logout**.
+Don't worry, they are all dead simple.
 Let's go over each one individually.

 <a name="user"></a>
 ### The "User" Function

-The **user** function is called anytime Laravel needs to retrieve the currently logged in user of your application.
+The **user** function is called when Laravel needs to retrieve the currently logged in user of your application.
 When a user logs into your application, Laravel stores the ID of that user in the [session](/docs/session/config).
 So, on subsequent requests, we can use the ID stored in the session to retrieve the user's information from storage.
 However, applications use various data stores.
 For this reason, you are given complete flexibility regarding how to retrieve the user.

 Of course, a simple default configuration has been setup for you.
 Let's take a look: